South Florida Fair kicks off and masks are optional

-Friday is the opening day of the South Florida Fair for the second time.
+Friday was the opening day of the South Florida Fair for the second time.

-Lovett and her husband Desmond said the fair for them is relaxing.
+Constance Lovett and her husband, Desmond, said the fair for them is relaxing.
 She said it helps with face masks now optional.

-"We got the executive order that Governor DeSantis said people in Florida did not need to wear a mask indoors or outdoors.
-We said we were going to go with that," Vicki Chouris, CEO and president of the South Florida Fair said.
+"We got the executive order that Gov. (Ron) DeSantis said people in Florida did not need to wear a mask indoors or outdoors.
+We said we were going to go with that," Vicki Chouris, CEO and president of the South Florida Fair, said.

-In January, the South Florida Fair put on a "Mini Fair" because of the pandemic.
-They were forced to scale back their ride and vendor selections.
+In January, the South Florida Fair put on a mini-fair because of the pandemic.
+It was forced to scale back ride and vendor selections.
 To help minimize the risk of COVID-19, masks were required.

 Not everyone is going without masks this time.
 Kenneth De Jesus said he's going to wear his mask.

 While masks are optional for visitors, so is getting vaccinated.
-The Palm Beach County Health District is on-site for the next four days for those who want to be inoculated.
+The Health Care District of Palm Beach County is on-site for the next four days for those who want to be inoculated.

 Lovett said it's all good.